Ivanlopez-dev/Ivanlopez-dev/README.md

   <div align="center">
     <article>
       <p>I have been <strong>2+ years</strong> working in Agile environment with weekly Sprints, on several projects mainly builded with <strong>JavaScript</strong> and libraries or frameworks like <strong>React</strong> and <strong>Nextjs</strong>.</p>
-      <p>I started with MERN stack (MongoDb, Express, React and Node) and I was focus on learning good practices and clean code. </p>
+      <p>Started my path with MERN stack and I was focus on learning good practices and clean code from JavaScript Vanilla first.
+Also starting first steps with React.</p>
-      <p>Currently I'm learning React and Next.js deeply, as upgrading performance with SSR</p>
+      <p>And nowadays, I'm learning React and Next.js deeply, using tools as upgrading performance with SSR for instance.</p>
     </article>
   </div>
 <br>